AmeanAsad/Syndrome-Error-Decoding/README.md

 # Syndrome-Error-Decoding

+**Update June 2022:** The simulation plot is not a very informative plot due to the time being multiplied by the error percentage.
+There is an issue of relative scales and also multiplication by zero.
+I do not recommend using this plot and I plan to make changes to make it more informative.

 I developed a class that is able to develop any (n, k) linear code including by generating a generator matrix, parity check matrix, and a syndrome decoding table.
 I used that class to develop an ASCII code class in order to correct errors in the ascii representation